oemof/oemof-thermal/docs/examples.rst

 to get the COPs of a heat pump, by plotting the temperature dependency of the COP, and COPs of an exemplary ground-source heat pump (GSHP) using the soil temperature as low temperature heat reservoir.

-The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/compression_heatpumps_and_chiller>`.
+The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/compression_heatpumps_and_chiller>`_.

 **Solar thermal collector**

-In these example the functionality of the solar thermal collector is shown.
+In these examples the functionality of the solar thermal collector is shown.
 Once with a fixed collector size (aperture area), once with a fixed collector size using the facade and another time with a collector size to be invested.
 It also provides plots which can be called by the flat_plate_collector_example.py.

-The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/solar_thermal_collector>`.
+The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/solar_thermal_collector>`_.

 **Stratified thermal storage**